rutgerkok/BetterEnderChestConverter/readme.md

 Update 1 - can convert from BetterEnderChest to vanilla.
 Update 2 - can also convert from vanilla to BetterEnderChest.
 Now on Github.
 Update 3 - added support for Ender Chests saved in plugin folder.
+Update 4 - can now also run without a GUI.

 [More information](http://dev.bukkit.org/server-mods/ender-chest/pages/reference/converter)